jacobadenbaum/TexTables.jl/docs/src/index.md

 \bottomrule
 \end{tabular}
 ```
-As you can see, higher level groupings will be separated with vertical bars, and
+It's as simple as that.
+As you can see, higher level groupings will be
-their headings will be printed as `\multicolumn` environments.
+separated with vertical bars, and their headings will be printed as
+`\multicolumn` environments.
+In tables with row-groupings, TexTables will
+automatically use `\multirow` environments.
+TableTex will automatically handle
+printing it in a way that is well aligned and can be read even from the raw tex
+file, and will align the multi-columns and multi-indexes for you.

 You can write the table to a tex file yourself, or you can use the convenience
 wrapper `write_tex(fpath::String, t::TexTable)`.

 ## Summary Tables